haf/expecto/README.md

         }
     }

-For more examples see the [F# tests](https://github.com/mausch/Fuchu/blob/master/Fuchu.Tests/Tests.fs) and the [C# tests](https://github.com/mausch/Fuchu/blob/master/Fuchu.CSharpTests/Program.cs)
+For more examples, including a few ways to do common things in other test frameworks like setup/teardown and parameterized tests, see the [F# tests](https://github.com/mausch/Fuchu/blob/master/Fuchu.Tests/Tests.fs) and the [C# tests](https://github.com/mausch/Fuchu/blob/master/Fuchu.CSharpTests/Program.cs)

 ## Running tests ##